Rockou/MFTabPFN/README.md

 Results (metrics, predictions, figures) are automatically saved in the working directory or subfolders.

 The single command script to produce main figures:
-Datasets will be **automatically downloaded** from Zenodo on the first run.

 ```bash
 cd Single_fidelity_application
 python SingleCommand_S.py       # Single-fidelity prediction and UQ

 cd Multi_fidelity_application
 python SingleCommand_M.py       # Pressure coefficient prediction for DLR-F4 wing-body

 cd Active_learning
 python SingleCommand_A.py       # Drag coefficient prediction & UQ for ONERA M6 wing with active learning
 ```